Heatblur-Simulations/f-4e-manual/src/intro/first_flights.md

 # F-4E First Flights by Nation

 The F-4 was used widely by several NATO and allied countries.
-Because of that it had many different first flights in the different countries.
+Because of that it reached many _first flight_ milestones in the various countries.

 | Nation        | McDonnell Number | BuNo/USAF Serial | Date               |
 | ------------- | ---------------- | ---------------- | ------------------ |